Kaoutherbo/Practical-exercises-algorithm/README.md

 This repository contains C programming exercises and their solutions.
 It demonstrates the following concepts:
 1. Generating random integers and filling an array with them.
 2. Sorting an array using the selection sort algorithm.
+3. Sorting an array using the insertion sort algorithm.

 ## Table of Contents

 - [Project Structure](#project-structure)